 In addition, pursuant to article 230-1 of the Criminal Procedure Code, certain magistrates can request encryption/decryption keys to be provided if necessary for the investigation.
-Infringement of this obligation is punishable by imprisonment for up to three years and a $\ensuremath{\epsilon} 270,000$ fine (article 434-15-2 of the Criminal Procedure Code) which sanction can be brought up to five years imprisonment and a $\ensuremath{\epsilon} 450,000$ fine if complying to the obligation could have avoided a crime being committed or could have mitigated its consequences.
+Infringement of this obligation is punishable by imprisonment of up to three years and a ε 270,000 fine (article 434-15-2 of the Criminal Code); this sanction can be brought up to five years' imprisonment and a ε 450,000 fine, if complying to the obligation could have avoided a crime being committed or could have mitigated its consequences.